 Get our latest content first

-B the Light is for student, athletic, and young professional participants, ages 13-26.
-All groups are organized by age and are co-ed, unless specified.
+Programs open to students and young professionals ages 13-35.
+All groups are organized by age range and are co-ed unless specified.

-Group leaders must be at least 18+ years old, have a minimum of 12 members, and will receive support throughout the program.
+Group leaders must be at least 18 years old, have a minimum of 12 members, and will work alongside a BGood Coach.

 Parent/guardian permission and encouragement is an essential requirement for participants in middle or high school.